-Penal Code 647(f) PC is known as California's "drunk in public" (or "public intoxication") law.
+Penal Code 647f PC is the California statute that defines the crime of "drunk in public" (or "public intoxication") law.
+Specifically, this section states that

 Drunk in public is a misdemeanor in California.2 If convicted, you may face up to six (6) months in county jail and/or a fine of up to one thousand dollars ($1,000).3